Gabrielle Giffords' reaction to 2017 shootings

 Here's a look at 2017 shootings:

-On June 14th, 2017, a gunman shot Congressman Steve Scalise and injuring six others.
-Giffords says, "I'm so sad" about the shooting.
+On June 14th, 2017, a gunman shot Congressman Steve Scalise and injured five others in Alexandria, VA.
+Giffords said, "I'm so sad" about the shooting.
 She tweeted "My heart is with my former colleagues, their families and staff and the US capital police - public servants and heroes today and every day."

 My heart is with my former colleagues, their families & staff, and the US Capitol Police- public servants and heroes today and every day.